Gov. Walz announces March 18-27 closure of K-12 schools

+Gov. Tim Walz has announced that Minnesota K-12 schools will be closed starting Wednesday, March 18 through Friday, March 27 in response to the COVID-19 virus.

-Governor Tim Walz today, March 15, authorized the temporary closure of Minnesota K-12 public schools to students in order for school administrators and teachers to make long-term plans for the continuity of education and essential services during the COVID-19 pandemic.
-Schools will be closed to students by Wednesday, March 18 through Friday, March 27 to accommodate this planning between school staff, teachers, and administrators with guidance from the Minnesota Department of Education (MDE) and the Minnesota Department of Health (MDH).
+Earlier Sunday, Walz signed Executive Order 20-02, authorizing the temporary closure of Minnesota K-12 public schools to students in order for school administrators and teachers to make long-term plans for the continuity of education and essential services during the COVID-19 pandemic.

-Gov. Walz said careful thought and consideration went into the decision.
-He thanked educators for the work they are doing and asked them to contunue to pull together during this period.
+“My top priority as Governor is the safety of Minnesotans.
+As a former teacher, and father of two teenage kids, I’m especially focused on the safety of our children.” said Governor Walz.
+“I am ordering the temporary closure of schools so educators can make plans to provide a safe learning environment for all Minnesota students during this pandemic.
+Closing schools is never an easy decision, but we need to make sure we have plans in place to educate and feed our kids regardless of what’s to come.”

 The Executive Order also makes provisions for the continuity of mental health services and requires schools to continue providing meals to students in need.